awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-create.md

 We do not recommend using plaintext environment variables for sensitive information, such as credential data\.

 **Important**
 Some features described may only be available with the latest version of the Amazon ECS CLI\.
-To obtain the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.
+For more information about obtaining the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 ## Syntax<a name="cmd-ecs-cli-compose-create-syntax"></a>